GabyRosas/kamakura-food/README.md

 ## 2. Project Status
 ***
-Since this is a practice exercise of Femcoders' coding school, you should consider this project as closed.
-However, if you're making yout first steps in coding, you could try to solve this exercise, too.
+Being a practice exercise of a coding school, you should consider this project closed.
+However, if you're making yout first steps in coding, you could try to solve this exercise too.

 ## 3. Project's expected result
 ***